RanitManik/README-guide/README.md

 My favorite search engine is [Duck Duck Go](https://duckduckgo.com "The best search engine for privacy")
 ```

-The rendered output looks like this:
-> My favorite search engine is Duck Duck Go.

 ### URLs and Email Addresses

 To turn a URL or email address into a link, enclose it in angle brackets.